kmadel/blog/content/posts/cicd-with-kubernetes/segregating-jenkins-agents-on-kubernetes.md

   subnets:
   - us-east-1b
 ```
-Next we will create the `node pool` for Jenkins agents with `kops create ig jenkins-agents` and add `jenkinsType: agent` as an additional `nodeLabel`.
+{#jenkins-agent-instance-group}Next we will create the `node pool` for Jenkins agents with `kops create ig jenkins-agents` and add `jenkinsType: agent` as an additional `nodeLabel`.
 It should look similar to the following when you are done:
 ```yaml
 apiVersion: kops/v1alpha2
 kind: InstanceGroup